noellerobbins/ps-2-starter/exercise-3/README.md

     - Because there is now an image, you should also display the image credit (the footer) at this size.

     - The background image can make the text a little hard to read.
-Improve this by adding a [text-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
+Improve this by adding a [text-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow) to your `main` element.
 The shadow should have `1px` offset in each direction, and be colored a very dark blue `#153c43`.

 The following test should now pass:

-> _on medium width screens_
+> _4. Media queries for medium sized screens (768px or greater)_

 5. Add another _media query_ so that on large devices (screen width **`992px` or greater**), the styling changes yet again: